fionntan/fodblog/content/pages/about.md

 quis, digitis pedes.
 Cum resonant tamen, namque in anxia.
 Non nostri trahens ancora.

+## The socials

+- Mastodon: <a href="https://mastodon.ie/@fionntan" target="_blank"> https://mastodon.ie/@fionntan </a>
+- LinkedIn: <a href="https://www.linkedin.com/in/fionnt%C3%A1n-o-donnell-93b3099b/" target="_blank"> https://www.linkedin.com/in/fionnt%C3%A1n-o-donnell-93b3099b/ </a>
+- Twitter: <a href="https://twitter.com/fionntan" target="_blank"> https://twitter.com/fionntan </a> – admittedly Twitter has a fierce bang of 'wouldn't be caught dead in the place' these days, but sure listen, if you need me, I'll be about

 ## Some things I've written which I still quite like

 - [What we talk about when we talk about fair AI](https://medium.com/bbc-news-labs/what-we-talk-about-when-we-talk-about-fair-ai-8c72204f0798) – deep dive in to fairness, transparency and accountability in artificial intelligence